 The world is in a dire need to counter such material concerns to ensure a sustainable planet earth for our future generations.
 Nuclear fission had seen tremendous success in the North Americas, Europe and Asia, and research on fusion technologies’ is ongoing.
 New techs like small modular reactors (SMRs) are yet to be tested largely and could be a future consideration for the countries that lack land-area to support big nuclear facilities.

-Based on my experiences working in different countries and specializing in the energy industry, I think that from a legal and industry standpoint Vietnam may consider nuclear energy as a long-runner to ensure its energy security with a net-zero mission, and focus on certain key issues to realize its nuclear dream, such as: having an independent regulatory body, unification in licensing procedures, emergency response and preparedness, building a string legal framework from key aspects that include nuclear safety, security, safeguards and liability.
+Based on my experiences working in different countries and specializing in the energy industry, I think that from a legal and industry standpoint Vietnam may consider nuclear energy as a long-runner to ensure its energy security with a net-zero mission, and focus on certain key issues to realize its nuclear dream, such as: having an independent regulatory body, unification in licensing procedures, emergency response and preparedness, building a strong legal framework from key aspects that include nuclear safety, security, safeguards and liability.

 Various energy sources shall be a comfortable fit for Vietnam to enrich FDI in the coming years.